Gerald Neal: Career

 Neal was inducted into the Kentucky Civil Rights Hall of Fame (2001), and the Gallery of Great Black Kentuckians (2012).
 He has served as vice president, regional director and parliamentarian of the National Bar Association, and as president of the Kentucky Chapter of the National Bar Association.
 He is a member of the Kentucky Bar Association and is a Louisville and Kentucky Bar Association Fellow.

 Neal has served as assistant director of Public Health and Safety for the City of Louisville, was a hearing officer for the State Workers' Compensation Board and worked as a juvenile probation officer.
 He served five terms as chair of the Louisville-Jefferson County Metropolitan Sewer District, where he increased the transparency of the agency, opening it to public scrutiny and involvement.

+Beal attended the ceremony dedicating a historical marker near the former site of Eckstein Norton Institute.

 Legislation

-In the Kentucky Senate, he has sponsored legislation requiring school districts to focus on equal educational opportunities.
+In the Kentucky Senate, Neal has sponsored legislation requiring school districts to focus on equal educational opportunities.
 He is the founder of the Kentucky Education Reform African American and All Children's Caucus.
 He sponsored the law that created the KCHIP Program to provide health care coverage for more of Kentucky's uninsured children and expanded Medicaid coverage for children.
 He sponsored laws that required the identification of the special needs of the minority elderly population and created the African American Heritage Commission.
 He sponsored legislation amending the Kentucky Constitution to remove segregation by race, prohibit racial profiling by law enforcement, and prohibit the execution of a person when evidence shows racial bias in prosecution.

 On May 27, 2010, the Senate adopted Senator Neal's resolution reaffirming the principles of equality preserved in the U. S. Constitution, the Civil Rights Act of 1964, and the Kentucky Civil Rights Act of 1966.
 The resolution states that the Senate "recognizes the need for equality of all persons in the United States, and in the Commonwealth of Kentucky, and the protection of that equality."